Ginzburg-Landau equations on Riemann surfaces of higher genus: The Ginzburg--Landau Equations

+We fix a genus $g$ Riemann surface with a fixed homology basis (referred to as a marking).
 Recall that a hermitian metric, $h$, determines the Riemann metric, volume form (as the real and imaginary parts of $h$) and the complex structure (relating the first two).
 We allow $h$ to vary keeping the complex structure fixed within its conformal class.
 By a solution of \eqref{GLE} we understand the {\it triple} $(\psi, a, h)$, (or the equivalence classes - or moduli - of such triples related by the gauge transformation, see below).

 To fix ideas, in what follows, we allow variations of Hermitian metrics only along a family, $h=r h', r>1,$ where $h'$ is an arbitrary fixed metric.
-To formulate our result, we need some notation and definitions: